 SCS HB 1940 -- PUBLICATION OF NOTICES

-This bill provides that, in the case of a bond election, if an election contest is not filed within 30 days after the official announcement of the election result, all conditions of state election law will be deemed to have been complied with in the issuance of the bond (section 108.240).
+This bill provides that, in the case of a bond election, if an election contest is not filed within 30 days after the official announcement of the election result, all conditions of state election law will be deemed to have been complied with in the issuance of the bond.

-The bill allows a notice of election to be sent by email (Section 115.125).
+The bill allows a notice of election to be sent by email.

 Currently, the first notice of election must be published within two weeks prior to the election, and the second must be published within one week prior to the election.
 This bill requires both notices to be published within six weeks prior to the election.

 Currently, jurisdictions with populations under a certain size and in which no newspaper meeting the legal requirements is published are permitted to send legal notice to voters via mail instead of publishing the notice in a newspaper.
-This bill allows any election authority the option to mail legal notice rather than publishing the notice in a newspaper.
+This bill allows any election authority the option to mail legal notice and publish the notice once in one or more newspapers in the county.
 The mailing must occur within six weeks prior to the election.
 The election authority is permitted to exclude from the mailing any voter designated as inactive.

 Currently, in order to qualify to run public notices and advertisements, a newspaper must have been published regularly for a period of three years or it must be the successor newspaper to a defunct newspaper and begin publication no later than 30 days after the termination of the prior newspaper.